 2: Depression And Grandiosity: Two Related Forms Of Denial

 3: The Vicious Circle Of Contempt

-If you want to learn more about the author, read letters written to her over her lifetime, see more information about her work, see what books she wrote, or view her original paintings, you can visit her website.
+If you want to learn more about the author, read letters written to her over her lifetime, see more information about her work, or view her original paintings, you can visit her website.